-- (a) The evaluation must be performed no longer than ninety days prior to the submission of the prior authorization request; - (b) The results of the evaluation must support the information submitted on the "Letter of Medical Necessity for Power Wheelchairs and/or Custom Wheelchairs (i.e., with a Custom Seating System)" form (JFS 03411, revised 10/2004); and, - (c) A copy of the dated and signed written evaluation must be maintained by the billing provider.
+- (a) The evaluation must be performed not earlier than ninety days prior to the submission of the prior authorization request; - (b) The results of the evaluation must support the information submitted on form JFS 03411; and - (c) A copy of the dated and signed written evaluation must be maintained by the billing provider.
 The evaluation must be written, signed and dated by the individual who evaluated the consumer as required in paragraph (F)(1) of this rule.
+If the evaluator personally reported the results of the evaluation on the required form JFS 03411 and signed and dated the form, a copy of the form would be considered the written evaluation. - (2) The wheelchair must be prescribed by a physician who personally performed the evaluation or who has reviewed and agreed with the results of the evaluation of the qualifying physician, physical therapist or occupational therapist in accordance with paragraph (F)(1) of this rule; and

+(3) Form JFS 03411 must:
-If the evaluator personally reported the results of the evaluation on the ODJFS required form (JFS 03411, revised 10/2004) and signed and dated the form, a copy of the form would be considered the written evaluation. - (2) The wheelchair must be prescribed by a physician who personally performed the evaluation or who has reviewed and agreed with the results of the evaluation of the qualifying physician, physical therapist or occupational therapist in accordance with paragraph (F)(1) of this rule; and, - (3) The "Letter of Medical Necessity for Power Wheelchairs and/or Custom Wheelchairs (i.e., with a Custom Seating System)" form (JFS 03411, revised 10/2004)" must: - (a) Be completed and submitted based on the results of the evaluation required in paragraph (F)(1) of this rule and with sufficient information to support that the wheelchair is medically necessary to provide mobility to an individual who is either non-ambulatory, or who can ambulate for only very brief periods of ambulation, and any self and/or assisted ambulation takes considerable physical effort and/or causes considerable pain, and who, without the specifically prescribed wheelchair, would be confined to a sedentary state (e.g., lying or sitting, bed-confined or chair-confined); and with sufficient information to support that the consumer meets the criteria set forth in paragraph

-(F)(4) of this rule; including information that is consistent with the consumer's reported diagnosis(diagnoses), medical history, medical records; current plan of care; and,
+- (a) Be completed and submitted based on the results of the evaluation required in paragraph (F)(1) of this rule and with sufficient information to support that the wheelchair is medically necessary to provide mobility to an individual who is either non-ambulatory, or who can ambulate for only very brief periods of ambulation, and any self-ambulation or assisted ambulation takes considerable physical effort or causes considerable physical pain, and who, without the specifically prescribed wheelchair, would be confined to a sedentary state (e.g., lying or sitting, bed-confined or chair-confined); and with sufficient information to support that the consumer meets the criteria set forth in paragraph (F)(4) of this rule; including information that is consistent with the consumer's reported diagnosis (or diagnoses), medical history, medical records; and current plan of care; and - (b) Be signed by the prescribing physician. - (4) To establish the medical necessity of a custom wheelchair (i.e., a wheelchair with a custom seating system), the following criteria must also be met and documented:

-- (b) Be signed by the prescribing physician. - (4) To support medical necessity for an individually customized wheelchair (i.e., a wheelchair with a custom seating system), the following criteria must also be met and documented: - (a) The consumer must have a moderate impairment as defined in paragraph (A)(12) of this rule or a severe impairment as defined in paragraph (A)(13) of this rule; - (b) The consumer must have: - (i) Moderately to severely abnormal tone that prevents him or her from obtaining or maintaining symmetrical postures, or fixed curvature of the spine, for which a custom seating system is necessary; or, - (ii) Skeletal and/or physical deformities or abnormalities that require a custom seating system. - (c) The addition of a custom seating system to the wheelchair must create a wheelchair that is made to fit the consumer's body and/or positioning needs so specifically that the wheelchair can only be used by the individual for whom it was designed; and, - (d) The consumer's need for prolonged sitting tolerance, postural support to permit functional activities, or pressure reduction cannot be met adequately by a planar type seat, a lap tray and/or a spinal orthotic.
-To meet this condition, the documentation must explain why a specialized seat, a lap tray and/or a spinal orthotic is not adequate for the consumer, and include a statement of the number of hours per day that the patient is expected to be in the wheelchair.
+(a) The consumer must have a moderate impairment as defined in paragraph (A)(12) of this rule or a severe impairment as defined in paragraph (A)(13) of this rule;

+(b) The consumer must have:

+- (i) Moderately to severely abnormal tone that prevents him or her from obtaining or maintaining symmetrical postures, or fixed curvature of the spine, for which a custom seating system is necessary; or - (ii) Skeletal or physical deformities or abnormalities that require a custom seating system; - (c) The addition of a custom seating system to the wheelchair must create a wheelchair that is made to fit the consumer's body or positioning needs so specifically that the wheelchair can only be used by the individual for whom it was designed; and - (d) The consumer's need for prolonged sitting tolerance, postural support to permit functional activities, or pressure reduction cannot be met adequately by a planar type seat, a lap tray, or a spinal orthotic.
+To meet this condition, the documentation must explain why a specialized seat, a lap tray, or a spinal orthotic is not adequate for the consumer, and include a statement of the number of hours per day that the patient is expected to be in the wheelchair.
 If a custom seating system is being prescribed for a consumer who also requires a spinal orthotic, document why both the seating system and the orthotic are medically necessary for the consumer.